ariebovenberg/whenever/docs/overview.rst

 Local datetimes represent date and time as humans typically interact with them, for example: *January 23rd, 2023, 3:30pm*.
-While this information makes sense to people within a certain context, on its own it doesn't refer to a moment on the timeline.
+While this information makes sense to people within a certain context, it doesn't refer to a moment on the timeline on its own.
 This is because this date and time occur at different moments depending on whether you're in Australia or Mexico, for example.